lixionga/ProFace/README.md

 This project consists of several modules:
 - **FacePrivacy:** methods for protecting facial privacy in multiple scenarios.
 - **FaceSecurity:** methods for facial data analysis (e.g., DeepFake detection, forensic analysis).
-- **WebPortal：** A versitile platform for multimedia security analysis and privacy protection, this platform currently includes two functions:face forgery detection and text sentiment analysis.
+- **WebPortal：** A versitile portal for multimedia security analysis and privacy protection.

 ## FacePrivacy